-- 1. To provide students with the knowledge, skills and dispositions required to lead higher education institutions and human services agencies in urban and metropolitan communities. - To enable students to master the theoretical, conceptual and research perspectives necessary to improve the quality of life in urban and metropolitan settings. - To support the development and implementation of clearly defined and focused action-research initiatives designed to address existing and pressing urban and metropolitan challenges, such as: (a) P-16 education, (b) human service delivery systems, (c) economic development, (d) urban and metropolitan renewal, (e) regional planning and (f) individual, group and community empowerment. - To create a culture of ongoing intellectual inquiry that supports professional development and lifelong learning.
+- 1. To provide students with the knowledge, skills and dispositions required to lead higher education institutions and human services agencies in urban and metropolitan communities. - To enable students to master the theoretical, conceptual and research perspectives necessary to improve the quality of life in urban and metropolitan settings. - 3.
+To support the development and implementation of clearly defined and focused action-research initiatives designed to address existing and pressing urban and metropolitan challenges, such as: (a) higher education finance, (b) economic development, (c) urban revitalization, (d) regional planning, (e) higher education administration (f) public policy, (g) program evaluation, and (h) strategic planning. - To create a culture of ongoing intellectual inquiry that supports professional development and lifelong learning.